Faculty-Graduate Student Research Collaboration

 Unah, Isaac, Ryan Williams, Stephanie Zaino.
 “Women Judges and Intergenerational Change in the U.S. Courts of Appeals.”
 Journal Submission Pending.

-Estancona, Chelsea (current UNC graduate student), Lucia Bird (current UNC graduate student), and Mark Crescenzi.
+Estancona, Chelsea, Lucia Bird, and Mark Crescenzi.
 “Elections and the Timing of Internal Aggression.”
 Under Review.

 Curiel, John A., Anne E. Sanders, Thu-Mai L. Christian, Sophia Laerty-Hess, Lewis N. Lampiris, and Gary D.Slade.“Fluoridation Advocacy in Referendums where Media Coverage is Balanced, yet Biased.”
 The Journal of the American Dental Association.
 Forthcoming.